 Toiletries Bag/Dopp Kit Recommendations

-A number of different toiletry bag options are available.
+A number of different toiletry bag designs exist.
 In this section, I’ll outline a few popular options.

-I like the Eagle Creek Pack-It Specter Quick Trip.
-It’s one of the lightest on the market at around 1.5 ounces.
-It’s also made out of a durable synthetic material which is water-resistant.
+This is one of the lightest toiletry bags on the market at around 1.5 ounces.
+It’s made out of a durable synthetic material that is water-resistant.

 If you’re on a tighter budget, you can also use a 1-gallon zip-top plastic freezer bag as a toiletries bag.
 This is what I use while backpacking.
 It’s the lightest possible option.
 The drawback is that a plastic bag doesn’t last as long as a purpose-made toiletry bag.
 For a longer trip, a purpose-built toiletries bag is best.